NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

 ![Screenshot from 2024-05-19 02-31-38](https://github.com/NCCA/cfgaa24programingassignment-KaiseiWN10/assets/160144511/23b6e7d6-3969-4133-8697-0ba0988b46b0)

 You can see that the size of the cell-size changes the scale of my simulation causing the particles to be more spaced out.
 I want the particles to be as condensed as much as possible so that particle interactions can take place to produce more reasonable calculated values.
 Therefore, keeping this constant around 1.0 will be most suited.

+Additionally, for testing purposes I wanted to identify whether I was getting particles of different velocities in the correct areas so I decided to manage the colour change of the particles by their velocity values.
+Particles of higher velocity were found in red and the particles of lower viscosity were found in blue.
+As expected, the bluer particles were found more towards the centre where they're emitted and the red particles found further outwards, displaying correct results.
+I decided to keep this feature to ensure the correct reults were continuously being produced.

 ## UML Diagram